 👪 Serving Size

 This recipe will yield approximately 10 to 12 sour cream pancakes, which is enough for 5 to 6 servings.
 Or you can easily scale the recipe up or down depending on how many people you're serving.

 Fluffy sour cream pancakes are a delicious and versatile breakfast food that can be enjoyed in many different ways.
 They're perfect for sharing, and the deliciously creamy, light texture is utterly irresistible combined with the sweet blueberry sauce.

-Whether you're serving them with bacon and eggs casserole or enjoying them as a dessert, sour cream pancakes are sure to please.
+Whether you're serving them with sausage breakfast casserole, bacon and eggs casserole or enjoying them as a dessert, sour cream pancakes are sure to please.

 Love this breakfast recipe?
 Please leave a 5-star 🌟rating in the recipe card below and/or a review in the comments section further down the page.

 Try one of my comfort breakfast recipes for your next family meal!
 And if you have any questions, I'm here to help!

 - 2 tablespoon lemon juice - fresh